 - County document number assigned to the mechanics lien previously filed with the property records

 The mechanic’s lien process in Texas can be pretty complicated.
 Wondering if a mechanic’s lien expires in Texas is one of many common questions associated with the process.
-That’s why we have put together a comprehensive FAQ section on www.texaseasylien.com to answer common Texas mechanic’s lien process questions.
+That’s why we have put together a comprehensive FAQ section to answer common Texas mechanic’s lien process questions, including the steps to file a Texas mechanics lien.
 We also have all the forms and tools you need to legally – and affordably – exercise your mechanic’s lien rights, including online notarizing, mailing, and filing services.